orianatj/elapro3.1_cp2026/README.md

 # ELAPRO3.1 – CP2026 Student Database Project

-This repository contains the React + TypeScript codebase for our CP2026 group project.
+This repository contains the React codebase for our CP2026 group project.

 ## Tech Stack
 - React